sparkflows/sparkflows-docs/docs/tutorials/data-science/bike-rental-prediction.rst

 Calculate VectorIndexer
 -----------------------

-It identifies categorical features and index them using the VectorIndexer Node.
+It identifies the categorical features and then index them using the VectorIndexer Node.

 Processor Configuration
 ^^^^^^^^^^^^^^^^^^